Nerdio Manager Installation Guide

 Tip: For performance reasons, it is strongly recommended that you use Premium SSD and Ephemeral OS disks when Cloud Cache is enabled.
 Standard SSD disks might be sufficient in very small environments or for testing scenarios.

-Cloud Cache allows you to specify multiple profile storage locations.
+Note: Cloud Cache allows you to specify multiple profile storage locations.
 It asynchronously replicates the profiles and makes the profiles available in multiple storage locations at the same time.
 So, if one of the locations is not available, the session host automatically fails over to one of the alternate locations.

 • Configure session hosts registry for Entra ID joined storage: Select this option to enable Entra ID Kerberos functionality and Entra ID account credentials loading.

-Note: For more information, see Configure the session hosts | Microsoft Learn.
+Note: For more information, see Configure the session hosts.

 Note: You can specify up to 4 paths.
 In addition, use the arrows to change the order of the paths.
 The profiles are created in all of these locations.